awebcode/portfolio/README.md

-# 🚀 Asikur Rahaman – Portfolio
+# 🚀 Asikur Rahman – Portfolio

 **Live Demo:** [asikur.vercel.app](https://asikur.vercel.app)

 Welcome to the source code of my **developer portfolio**, showcasing my projects, experience, and skills.
-This portfolio is built with modern web technologies to reflect my expertise as a **Full Stack Developer**.
+This portfolio is built with modern web technologies to reflect my expertise as a **Full Stack web Developer**.

 ---